ZGXaimware/Aimware-DangerZone-Lua/README.md

 (rage.lua) hitshield enable for rifle,piston,smg,lmg in different distance(experiment function)<br />
 (rage.lua) add new indicater show bestshield<br />
 (rage.lua) use new color set<br />
-(tablechecker.lua) use ffi print to chat windows instead of print to console<br />
 (tablechecker.lua) print out when game started(not warmup) enemy respawn<br />
+Update 1.1.0:<br />
+(rage.lua) fixed shieldprotect use and get kicked when no enemy alive (rage.lua) add new detector to prevent '+attack' command not stop when no target (snapline.lua) changed color set for piston/smg line (tablechechker.lua)disable ffi print due to crash